Honour – Valour – Pride

 Honour – Valour – Pride is the seventh album by the British death metal band Bolt Thrower.
-It was recorded and mixed at Sable Rose Studios in Coventry, England, June to September 2001.
+It was released in Europe on 19 November 2001, and in the United States on 15 January 2002.
+It was recorded and mixed at Sable Rose Studios in Coventry, June to September 2001.
 It was produced by the band and Andy Faulkner, and was released on Metal Blade Records in 2001.
-Honour – Valour – Pride is the only full length Bolt Thrower album not featuring Karl Willetts and the first with Martin Kearns on drums.
+Honour – Valour – Pride is the only full length Bolt Thrower album not featuring Karl Willetts, and subsequently also their only album featuring Dave Ingram.
+It is the first with Martin Kearns on drums.